 - For each cell (row x column), decide and document the level of authority:

-- Responsible – Responsible to recommend an answer to the decision.
+- Responsible – Responsible for the activity.

 - Consulted – Those whose opinions are sought, and with whom there is two-way communication.